FAQEUCyber Resilience Act

 Citations

-Section 15
+Question 15

-How is a manufacturer expected to show that the CRA essential cybersecurity requirements are actually met?
+How is a manufacturer expected to show that the CRA Essential Cybersecurity Requirements are actually met?

 The CRA does not prescribe one evidence format, but it does require the manufacturer to document how the applicable essential requirements are met.